Who can provide medical practitioner services?

 Surgery and hospital admissions

-- Surgical procedures that occur in the first three months from the date of the transport accident do not require prior approval.
+- Surgical procedures that occur in the first 90 days from the date of the transport accident do not require prior approval.

-- For surgical procedures after the first three months, prior approval from us is required.
+- For surgical procedures after the first 90 days, prior approval from us is required.

 - If the patient has a severe injury, surgery is pre-approved for 12 months from the date of the transport accident.